Instructors Corner

 SELECTION

 A proper selection process identifies individuals who already possess the required attributes or potential for a role.
 It is about assessment, not instruction.
+Selection should:

-- Evaluate candidates through physical fitness, practical applications, decision-making scenarios, and psychological assessments
+- Evaluate candidates through physical fitness, practical applications, decision-making scenarios, and psychological assessments.

-- Apply baseline standards for each assessment to ensure consistency and fairness
+- Apply baseline standards for each assessment to ensure consistency and fairness.

-- Filter out those who are not ready or do not meet the standards
+- Filter out those who are not ready or do not meet the standards.

 When we choose the right people through proper selection and then invest in their growth through structured training, we build teams that are capable, confident, and ready for the mission.
 Anything less is a gamble with safety and success.